usegalaxy-eu/website/_posts/2021-02-20-elixir-aai-login.md

 <hr/>

-If you already have a Galaxy account you can connect your existing account with ELIXIR by going to your [user-preferences](https://usegalaxy.eu/user)
+If you already have a Galaxy account, you can connect your existing account with ELIXIR by going to your [user-preferences](https://usegalaxy.eu/user):

 ![User preferences](/assets/media/elixir/user-preferences.png)